Joel Meyerowitz: Taking My Time - Limited Edition with Print and DVD

-The back of the book will include an index and comprehensive chronology and bibliography of Meyerowitz, including books, shows and awards.
+The back of the book includes an index and comprehensive chronology and bibliography of Meyerowitz, including books, shows and awards.

-"The publication this month of Taking My Time, a heavy-duty, two-volume retrospective book from Phaidon, puts these bodies of work in one place for the first time.
-And in weaving them together with scores of pictures never before published, it is likely to go a long way toward redefining the career of a groundbreaking artist" —The New York Times
+"...A heavy-duty, two-volume retrospective book from Phaidon, puts these bodies of work in one place for the first time.
+And in weaving them together with scores of pictures never before published, it is likely to go a long way toward redefining the career of a groundbreaking artist."—The New York Times

 Danny Lyon: Deep Sea Diver Limited Edition